tezos-reward-distributor-organization/tezos-reward-distributor/docs/configuration.rst

   their rewards will be ignored and will simply remain at the bakers address.

 **rules_map**
   The rules_map is needed to redirect payments.
-Constant source (left side) is mindelegation.
-Constants destinations (right side) are TOF = to founders balance, TOB = to bakers balance and TOE = to everyone.
+A Pre-defined source (left side) is mindelegation.
+Pre-defined destinations (right side) are TOF = to founders balance, TOB = to bakers balance and TOE = to everyone.
+Variable sources and destinations are PKHs.

   Example:
   rules_map:
   PKH: TOF (redirects payment from PKH to TOF)
   PHK: TOB (payment will be kept in the baking_address)
   PKH: PKH (redirects payment from PKH to PKH)